US: Several injured in Georgia school shooting – DW – 09/04/2024

 Police and ambulances were seen rushing to a high school in Georgia due to an active shooter situation, with students evacuated from the scene.

-The Apalachee High School in Barrow County, Georgia, sent a message to parents saying the school was “in a hard lockdown” due to reports of gunfire, adding that law enforcement is at the scene.
+The Apalachee High School sent a message to parents saying the school was “in a hard lockdown” due to reports of gunfire, adding that law enforcement is at the scene.

 The incident appeared to be under control and the students were released by noon, a Barrow County Schools spokesman said.